Main Menu

 Craves Exercise

-As a dedicated working dog, owners should fully expect to provide ample exercise to their Blue Lacy.
-These animals can spend hours upon hours running around and assisting in physically-demanding outdoor activities, so they need opportunities to get their energy out.
+As dedicated working dogs, owners should fully expect to provide ample exercise to their Blue Lacy.
+These animals can spend hours upon hours running around and assisting in physically demanding outdoor activities, so they need opportunities to get their energy out.

 Observant and Intelligent